Project Manager Degree Apprenticeship - Level 6

-Project managers are responsible to the project sponsor/owner for the end-to-end delivery of a project or a subset of a project dependent on the complexity and criticality to the business.
+A Project manager is responsible for the end-to-end delivery of a project or a subset of a project and support organisations to manage projects efficiently.

 Location